 I came in off the unusually sunny lakefront deck and entered the crowded room.
 The club was bustling with activity as the revelry of the St. Patrick’s Day festivities carried into the Mac Bar.
 I stopped to speak with a few members as I walked through the bar, a few others stopped me to talk and ask how our vacation had gone.
 As I made my way through the club, I entered fireside dining room, seated at the first table was a face I hadn’t seen at the club in some time- I remembered him we served on membership committee many years ago.
 I was very young at the time, a new member that was eager to participate in an organization that fascinated me.
-I remembered that he was a professor of psychology or something at one of the local universities.
+I remembered that he was a professor or something at one of the local universities.
 I remembered his name and made my way to say hello to him.
 He was sitting with another gentleman at the table eating what appeared to be oatmeal.
 As I greeted him with a big hello, he looked up at me with eyes of confusion and said: “Can you get me some milk for this?
 I need some milk” he said.
 “Why Bob (fictitious name), don’t you remember me, Lou Sandoval, we were on membership committee many moons ago” I said.
 “Get me some milk!” he repeated.
 My mind raced with a polite way to respond to him without letting the anger that was brewing in my heart rise with the words that I would probably regret.
 I found the grace to keep my composure, smile and say “Bob, if you mean can I have a server get you some milk, I would be happy to” as I reached for the nearest server.
 “Can you please get Mr. Smith some milk?”

 I walked away from the table and went directly into the probably the only room that had no one in it.
 Anger welling in my heart.
 I reached the captain’s cabin.
 There was no one.
 I breathed a sigh of relief as I sought to gather my composure- I felt the sentiment welling in my throat.
 I grabbed a cup of water from the nearby table an drank it.
 Thoughts racing into my head- Why me?
 I’m sure he’s not in his right mind, I’m sure he’s demented in some shape or fashion.
 Does he not remember?
 How could he confuse me with a server?